Studio Flat Mortgages Explained

 Can you get a mortgage on a studio flat?

 Yes.
 The good news is mortgages on studio flats are not rare.
-However, each lender has their own view on these types of properties, with some choosing to avoid them altogether.
+However, each lender has their own view on these properties, with some choosing to avoid them altogether.
 And you may pay a higher rate than you would if buying a more ‘standard’ property.

 So, it is not always easy to get a mortgage on a studio flat – unless you know the right places to look and where to turn for the right advice.